Sometimes, you’d rather be alone and detach yourself from the world.

 8. Into the Wild

-Into the Wild is another survival-style movie but this one doesn’t involve an accident.
+Into the Wild is another survival-style movie that doesn’t involve an accident.
 It is the story of Christopher McCandless, also known as Alexander Supertramp, who crossed the North American mountains and entered the Alaskan wilderness in the 1990s.

-McCandless had always longed for freedom and solitude, and after graduating college he decided to start traveling, believing that it was the only way to achieve ultimate happiness.
-He traveled on until he reached the wilderness of Alaska.
+McCandless had always longed for freedom and solitude.
+After graduating college, he decided to start traveling, believing that it was the only way to achieve ultimate happiness.
+He traveled until he reached the wilderness of Alaska.

-As he begins to live life alone and experiences several disasters, he ultimately realizes that happiness is actually found in the warmth of others.
-He starts missing his family, his home, and all of the people who love and care for him.
+As he begins to live alone and experiences several disasters, he ultimately realizes that happiness is found in the warmth of others.
+He starts missing his family, home, and all the people who love and care for him.

-This movie is based on a biography of the same name written by Jon Krakauer.
+This movie is based on Jon Krakauer's biography of the same name.
 Although it has a bit of a sad ending, it is still one of the best movies about loneliness because it teaches us that life is happier when shared with others.

 9. Moon

-Sam Bell is an astronaut who is on a mission to study a certain helium gas on the far side of the moon.
+Sam Bell is an astronaut on a mission to study a particular helium gas on the moon's far side.
 He is under a three-year contract that requires him to spend his time researching in solitude.
-But as he nears the end of the contract, he experiences a personal crisis that has the potential to drive him mad.
+But as he nears the end of the agreement, he experiences a personal crisis that could potentially drive him mad.

 Moon is a 2009 film set in the future.
-It is directed by Duncan Jones and written by Nathan Parker, and stars Sam Rockwell as Sam Bell and Kevin Spacey as Gerty, Sam’s robot companion.
-This movie had a humble budget but enjoyed international success and was positively reviewed by critics.
+It is directed by Duncan Jones and written by Nathan Parker.
+It stars Sam Rockwell as Sam Bell and Kevin Spacey as Gerty, Sam’s robot companion.
+Although the movie had a humble budget, it enjoyed international success and was positively reviewed by critics.

 This movie takes you on a rollercoaster ride of emotions.
-It has a touch of drama and action, plus a little bit of horror and comedy at the same time.
-But what we love the most about it is its ability to convey deep emotions.
-The movie’s story and the actors’ excellent performances demonstrate what it is like to live alone in a desolate place.
+It has a touch of drama and action, plus a little bit of horror and comedy.
+But what we love most is its ability to convey deep emotions.
+The movie’s story and the actors’ excellent performances demonstrate what it is like to live alone in a lonely place.

 10. The Shining